Is it time to rethink your relationship with alcohol?

 Answering "yes" to three or more questions in this questionnaire could be an indication of alcohol dependence. (source)

-Begin the questionnaire This questionnaire is not a medical diagnosis but can be used as a first step to help you think about your drinking patterns and whether there might be a cause for concern.
+This questionnaire is not a medical diagnosis but can be used as a first step to help you think about your drinking patterns and whether there might be a cause for concern.
 Share these results with your healthcare provider and, together, you and your healthcare provider can determine potential next steps and, if appropriate, discuss all your treatment options.
 Remember, it is important to talk to your healthcare provider before making any decisions or taking action related to your health.

 What is alcohol dependence?